The complete reference of media transformations supported by the TwicPics API.

 heiffor High Efficiency Image File Format

-webpdepending on the browser, useful to extract a frame from a video)
+webpdepending on the browser, useful to extract the first frame of a video)

 jpegfor Joint Photographic Experts Group